All you need to know about using smart infusion pumps

 Over the past 20 years, the technology of parenteral drug administration has moved from devices that calculate infusion rates by counting the number of drops per minute, to ones that will read barcodes on the drug containers, calculate and programme the infusion rates on the devices and send usage data wirelessly.
 Infusion pumps have transformed accurate dosage delivery by reducing errors and improving patient safety.
 However, although many hospitals now use smart pump technology, compliance with the software and the use of the many safety attributes are variable.

 One of the most valuable features of an intelligent infusion system is the reports that are produced by the software.
-A wealth of valuable information on how the pumps have been used, which drugs have been administered most often and which doses have been overridden is generated.
+A wealth of beneficial information on how the pumps have been used, which drugs have been administered most often and which doses have been overridden is generated.
 A brief chapter on monitoring quality and pump utilisation makes several recommendations, such as identifying a reports manager.
-Another chapter offers a series of ‘go-live’ checklists, such as a biomedical services checklist, sterile services checklist and supply chain/inventory checklist.
+Another chapter offers a series of ‘go-live’ checklists, including biomedical services, sterile services and supply chain/inventory checklists.
 Finally, smart pump integration with electronic health records through wireless connectivity is discussed.

 A useful tool found at the end of each chapter is the practice tips.
 They are concise, practical and applicable to most settings.